GNOME/pango/README.md

 Pango is a library for layout and rendering of text, with an emphasis on internationalization.
-Pango can be used anywhere that text layout is needed; however, most of the work on Pango so far has been done using the GTK+ widget toolkit as a test platform.
-Pango forms the core of text and font handling for GTK+-2.x.
+Pango can be used anywhere that text layout is needed; however, most of the work on Pango so far has been done using the GTK widget toolkit as a test platform.
+Pango forms the core of text and font handling for GTK.

 Pango is designed to be modular; the core Pango layout can be used with different font backends.
 There are three basic backends, with multiple options for rendering with each.

-- Client side fonts using the FreeType and FontConfig libraries.
+- Client-side fonts using the FreeType and FontConfig libraries.
   Rendering can be with with Cairo or Xft libraries, or directly to an in-memory buffer with no additional libraries.
-- Native fonts on Microsoft Windows using Uniscribe for complex script handling.
+- Native fonts on Microsoft Windows.
 Rendering can be done via Cairo or directly using the native Win32 API.
 - Native fonts on MacOS X with the CoreText framework, rendering via Cairo.

 The integration of Pango with [Cairo](https://cairographics.org) provides a complete solution with high quality text handling and graphics rendering.

 As well as the low level layout rendering routines, Pango includes PangoLayout, a high level driver for laying out entire blocks of text,